 Students are at the heart of all that we do.
 The College aims to offer information, advice and guidance (IAG) at key points of the initial student journey.
-The College will also:
+The college will also:

-- Work with applicants to reduce or remove initial barriers to learning. - Provide clear expectations and next steps for the applicant's admissions journey. - Clarify exceptions and entry requirements to the admissions process. - Identify the process for determining course entry requirements. - Set out the role of the Fair Access Panel.
+- Work with applicants to reduce or remove initial barriers to learning - Provide clear expectations of the college/applicant partnership during the admissions process - Clarify exceptions to the admissions process - Identify the process for determining course entry requirements - Set out the role of the Fair Access Panel